 Verification Method JV3 is applicable to Class 3, Class 5 to 9 buildings and common areas of Class 2 buildings.
-It does not apply to the SOUs of a Class 2 building or a Class 4 part of a building.
-The advantage of using Verification Method JV3 is that it provides flexibility where DTS Provisions cannot be met for certain building designs.
+It does not apply to the SOUs of a Class 2 building on a class 4 part of a building.
+The advantage of using Verification Method JV3 is that it provides flexibility Where DTS Provisions cannot be met for certain building designs.

-This verification method assesses the annual Greenhouse gas (GHG) emissions (kgCO2-e/annum) of the proposed building, comparing it to the annual GHG emissions of a reference building and is provided in a form of a report.
+This verification method assesses the annual Greeninguse gas (GHG) emissions (kgCO2-e/annum) of the proposed building, comparing it to the annual GHG emissions of a reference building and is provided in a form of a report.